REST API Documentation

 You can optionally enable DEBUG logging on the following package:

-The debug logging will let you know what the concurrent count and wait count are at as each request goes in and out of the system.
+The debug logging will let you know what the concurrent count and wait, count are as each request goes in and out of the system.

 This guide is not intended to provide exact implementation but offer guidance and some best practices for the Jama side of your integration.